Chapter 48: The Contemporary News Media Ecosystem

 Students of the mass media have long noted that news is portrayed through frames that embed events in a particular linguistic or situational context.
 (22) Part of this is a result of the words journalists and editors choose to represent the world.
 A politician’s program might be labeled “Social Security reform” or it might be called “Social Security privatization,” and the choice of those labels affects how viewers ultimately perceive the issue.
 But this linguistic aspect of framing is fairly obvious.
 Pay attention to the less obvious form of framing involving the broader situational context.
 Specifically, the news media tends to favor an episodic frame for the news over a thematic frame.

 An episodic frame emphasizes individual events or cases, one after another with little history or context given to each incident.
-This frame predominates in television and newspaper news coverage—”Today there was a bombing, a layoff at the bicycle factory, a sex scandal, and a flood.”
+This frame predominates in television and newspaper news coverage—”Today there was a bombing, a layoff at the local factory, a sex scandal, and a flood.”
 Episodic news often focuses on the story’s sensational details at the expense of asking, “Of what is this an example?” or “How is this related to that?” or “What is the broader context for this event?”

 A thematic frame reverses the emphasis by looking at the broader context of an issue and relationships between the day’s or week’s happenings.
-So instead of an episodic story about layoffs at a bicycle factory, with the requisite journalistic details about the factory, the numbers of jobs lost, and tearful interviews with a selected worker or two, thematic journalism would start with the context, say, deindustrialization or the effects of globalization, then add other examples of factory closures as well as some details.
+So instead of an episodic story about layoffs at an automobile factory, with the requisite journalistic details about the factory, the numbers of jobs lost, and tearful interviews with a selected worker or two, thematic journalism would start with the context, say, deindustrialization or the effects of globalization, then add other examples of factory closures as well as some details.
 Indeed, the thematic frame would more likely do stories on the broader themes and then bring into the daily events as examples.

 According to political scientist Shanto Iyengar, who has studied framing extensively, the predominance of episodic journalism encourages ordinary people to not make connections, to not place events in broader context, and to not assign responsibility to political elites.
 (23) If the news does an episodic story about a troubled military veteran who kills twenty people at a county fair, it becomes a sensation piece and the viewers naturally conclude that all responsibility for the event falls on the perpetrator.
 With thematic reporting, a news outlet might place the incident in the broader context of post-traumatic stress disorder or the extent to which America is flooded with guns.
-Then the viewers are likely to say that while the perpetrator is responsible for his actions, clearly political leaders have been making decisions with respect to veterans’ mental healthcare and gun regulation that have made such events more likely to happen rather than less likely.
+Then the viewers are likely to say that while the perpetrator is responsible for their actions, clearly political leaders have been making decisions with respect to veterans’ mental healthcare and gun regulation that have made such events more likely to happen rather than less likely.
 Read or watch news stories and ask yourself whether episodic or thematic frames predominate.

 What if media literacy was a high school graduation requirement?
 What if schools from elementary through high school took it as their responsibility to ensure that students were savvy media consumers and critical skeptics of poor political media sources of information?
 Write curriculum that would accomplish this goal, with sections dedicated to elementary, junior high, and high school students.